 What is our biggest concern right now?

 Her anger outbursts.
-It is very common for kids to keep it together in a school setting and then unravel when they come home in heir comfort setting.
+It is very common for kids to keep it together in a school setting and then unravel when they come home in their comfort setting.
 We are hoping to teach her coping mechanisms so she doesn’t waste hours on petty issues.
 So far with no luck but I know she is trying and that’s all I can ask.
 I’m deathly afraid of her teenage years and puberty.
 The silliest small things send her over the edge.

 I didn’t realize that a post like this would help me put things in perspective again and to show me how much we have accomplished over time because sometimes it really doesn’t appear that way.

 Not having to struggle with her right now every morning over clothing is so much better.
-And I guess if there would be a magical pill against anger outburst almost everyone would take it.
+And I guess if there would be a magical pill against anger outbursts almost everyone would take it.
 There just isn’t a straight solution and I will try to see how I can help her and us figure this out.

 I as well have struggled with severe anxiety again, especially over Christmas which is usually annually the case.
-I had to wear a heart monitor because I keep having irregular heart beats.
+I had to wear a heart monitor because I keep having irregular heartbeats.
 All of that was again related to anxiety.
 It’s so crippling at times.

 My doctor has suggested anxiety and depression medication which I just refuse.
 I have tried to go for some massages and other relaxing services which I can’t generally afford but it certainly is better than taking awful pills where I get scared just reading the reviews and side effects.
 One fact about me is that I usually get every listed side effect which isn’t because I read them first and then have it in my head.
 I don’t usually do that.

 He actually suggested Effexor, it really sounds like an awful medication.
 I wish insurance would pay for acupuncture.
-It’s supposed to really help against anxiety but unfortunately it is really expensive to do on a regular basis.
+It’s supposed to really help against anxiety but unfortunately, it is really expensive to do on a regular basis.

-There have been other personal issues who have contributed to my anxiety and it’s not easy trying to work through it all.
+There have been other personal issues that have contributed to my anxiety and it’s not easy trying to work through it all.
 Once again I can only say that this blog of mine helps me keep my mind off of things I can’t control.

 So and now I’m wondering about all of you who have written to me in the past with similar stories and struggles, how have you been holding up and doing?
 It’s always nice to exchange stories and struggles because just maybe we can help each other.